athaigueperse/ada-template-website/README.md

 ![Seasonal bias plots](plots/seasonal5.png)

+The bars all have approximately the same height.
+This means that average predicted ratings do not vary significantly across seasons for all beer styles combined.

 #### **Seasonal Trends by Beer Style**

 To visualize the variations of predicted average rating across seasons for different beer styles, we plotted a heatmap.

 In the heatmap below, we observe that most beer styles show little color variations across seasons.
 This suggests that the predicted rating for a given beer style is the same regardless of the season.
+The season has very small effect on the predicted ratings.
+This was expected from the very small regression coefficients for the season variable.

 ![Seasonal bias plots](plots/seasonal2.png)